neofinancial/config-dug/packages/plugin-file/README.md

 A file plugin for Config Dug

-This plugin is used to support loading configuration values via the File API: https://api.configcat.com/docs/
+This plugin allows you to load configuration values from JSON and JavaScript files.
+It supports automatic reloading of configuration files at specified intervals, ensuring that your application always has the most up-to-date configuration values.

 # Usage